 Infants usually receive this vaccine soon after birth, especially in endemic regions for TB and leprosy.
 In some countries, BCG vaccinations are also given to healthcare professionals, if they haven’t received the vaccine before.

 Recently, studies have been performed on the use of BCG for other respiratory infections.
 One such study was started two years ago at Radboud University MEdical center and National and Kapodistrian University of Athens by Professor Mihai Netea and team.

 The study, called ACTIVATE, ((A randomized Clinical trial for enhanced Trained Immune responses through Bacillus Calmette-Guérin VAccination to prevent infections of the Elderly), is a randomized, double-blind clinical trial conducted in Athens.
 This study was performed from September 2017 to August 2019 on 198 subjects.

-Researches injected both groups with similar-looking injections on the day of their discharge from the hospital, even though only one group received the BCG vaccination.
-According to the researchers, the subjects were followed up thoroughly and none of them were lost to follow up, post-intervention.
+The researchers injected both groups with similar-looking injections on the day of their discharge from the hospital, even though only one group received the BCG vaccination.
+According to the researchers, the subjects were followed up thoroughly and none of them were lost to follow-up, post-intervention.

 Results of the study

 They concluded that the BCG vaccine decreased the incidence of new infections in the elderly and majorly decreased the incidence of respiratory infections.

 Researchers also noted that the vaccination group suffered from a new infection approximately 16 weeks after the vaccination whereas the placebo group was affected by the 11th week.
 They found a massive difference in the incidence of new infections among both groups.